RSDKModding/RSDKv3-Decompilation/README.md

 ![](header.png?raw=true)
 # **SUPPORT THE OFFICIAL RELEASE OF SONIC CD**
-+ Without assets from the official release this decompilation will not run.
++ Without assets from the official release, this decompilation will not run.

 + You can get the official release of Sonic CD from:
   * [Windows (Via Steam)](https://store.steampowered.com/app/200940/Sonic_CD/)